 Any future redevelopment of this site shall investigate access from both Drumcondra Park to the west and Jones Road to the east, and should maximise pedestrian access options.
 The indicative building line should follow a courtyard layout with a linear southern elevation overlooking the Royal Canal, ensuring a degree of passive supervision.
 A central communal open space should be provided.
 Building height to the south of Russell Avenue shall take into consideration impacts on the residential amenities of the existing two storey housing.
-Amplified height can be accommodated on the southeastern corner of the block where impacts on amenities would be least, this element providing visual variety as seen from the Royal Canal.
+Amplified height can be accommodated on the south eastern corner of the block where impacts on amenities would be least, this element providing visual variety as seen from the Royal Canal.
+That the provision of community facilities such as a children's' playground and/or community garden be incorporated/included in any future development.